Thinking of trying this brand? Check out my review of Mavala Nail Polish first!

 The brand is MAVALA nail polish, an acronym cleverly comprised of the first two letters of the brand creator’s full name: Madeliane Van Landeghem.
 Created in 1958 in Geneva, Switzerland, this mini colour collection is named after an international city, such as Paris, London, and Izmir.
 Whilst their seasonal collections are assigned theme names, such as Jewel, Metropolitan, and Sublime.
 Of course there is a “Genève” nail polish hue in opal.

-I indulged in two feminine hues in my favourite finishes: glitter and cream.
+For my honest review of Mavala nail polish, I indulged in two feminine hues in my favourite finishes: glitter and cream.
 I applied these colours onto clean, buffed, manicured nails, and no base or top coat was used.

-For my toenails, I selected La Paz which is a bright pink hue.
+For my toenails, I selected Paris, which is a bright pink hue.
 I painted all my toenails with one coat and after 10 minutes total drying time, I had a fabulous rich opaque, high-gloss finish.
 By day seven, the nail polish was still chip free and the colour remained vibrant.
 The cream finish was also easy to remove with an acetone-free remover.

 However, beware to never allow a drop of nail polish remover to come into contact with the shiny gold metallic brush cap, as this will cause the gold to lose its lustre.